exasim-project/OBR/README.md

        variation:
             a nested block starting a new variation

-Here `operation` can be either a simple key value manipulation of OpenFOAM dictionaries were like 'setKeyValuePair' which parses 'file' and sets `key` to `value`.
-Besides 'setKeyValuePair' several convinience wrapper like 'controlDict', 'fvSolution' etc exist.
+Here `operation` can be either a simple key value manipulation of OpenFOAM dictionaries were like `setKeyValuePair` which parses `file` and sets `key` to `value`.
+Besides 'setKeyValuePair' several convinience wrapper like `controlDict`, 'fvSolution' etc exist.

 ## Usage